RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/serviceconfigurations.md

 #### Environment Variables

 Environment variables may also be referenced and defined in the service configuration files.
-To reference an environment variable, use the following expression syntax `%(ENV_X)s`, where `X` is the name of the environment variable.
+To reference an environment variable, use the following expression syntax: `%(ENV_X)s`, where `X` is the name of the environment variable.
 All AdminService's environment variables are available for use when the service configuration is processed.
 In the following example, the environment variable `LOGLEVEL` is used to the set the configuration property `loglevel`.

 ```
 loglevel=%(ENV_LOGLEVEL)s
 ```

 Environment variables may be overridden by using the `environment` configuration property.
-However, only uppercase configuration parameter names.
-In the following example of a node configuration, the `PYTHONPATH` configuration parameter uses the overriden environment variable.
+However, only uppercase configuration parameter names can use the values of these overridden environment variables.
+In the following example of a node configuration, the `PYTHONPATH` configuration parameter uses the overridden environment variable.
 ```
 environment=PYTHONPATH=/usr/local/redhawk/core/lib/python
 PYTHONPATH=%(ENV_PYTHONPATH)s
 ```

 #### Default Configurations
-Each service type, (`domain`, `node`, `waveform`) has an associated defaults file in the directory `/etc/redhawk/init.d/`.
+Each service type (`domain`, `node`, `waveform`) has an associated defaults file in the directory `/etc/redhawk/init.d/`.
 Each file provides the default settings for all optional configuration properties in a service configuration file.
-For example, a Domain Manager service configuration file only requires setting the `DOMAIN_NAME` property, all other default property settings are resolved from the file `/etc/redhawk/init.d/domain.defaults`.
+For example, a Domain Manager service configuration file only requires setting the `DOMAIN_NAME` property; all other default property settings are resolved from the file `/etc/redhawk/init.d/domain.defaults`.

 ## Service File Locations
 The AdminService reads service configuration files from several directories on startup.
 The following table lists the locations and the files read: